-Internal placement: 20 days in your usual setting
+External placement: 15 days in a different setting

-This placement usually takes place at the end of the first year of the Diploma programme.
-This 20-day period of placement will take place in your usual local authority.
-In this first placement students are expected to show skills in all the areas identified for assessment. i.e. planning, assessment and recording, classroom communication skills, teaching skills, understanding of audiological issues and equipment, and professional qualities.
-You should show progression in all areas during the period of the placement.
+This placement usually takes place at the end of the second year of the Diploma programme.
+This 15 day period of placement will take place in a different local authority and a different teaching environment than your own one.
+For example, a student who normally works as a peripatetic teacher of deaf children may have the external placement in a resourced school.
+In this second placement students are expected to show skills in all the areas identified for assessment. i.e. planning, assessment and recording, classroom communication skills, teaching skills, understanding of audiological issues and equipment, and professional qualities.
+You should show progression in all areas during the period of the placement and should be able to set targets for further professional development.
 You should show sufficient knowledge, understanding and skills to become a teacher of deaf children, but would not be expected to yet have the same range of skills as an experienced QToD.
-For example, by the end of the internal placement we would not expect you to be able to work effectively with a deaf child who has serious language delay.
-If you do not have fluent BSL yourself, we would not expect you at the end of this placement to be able to teach a deaf child who is fluent in BSL yourself.
-You could be expected to work with a BSL/English interpreter with a child fluent in BSL.

-The placement location and time should be negotiated between you and your line manager during the term before you expect to go on internal placement so that the mentor's timetable can be rearranged to allow time to work with you.
+The placement location and time should be negotiated between you and your line manager during the year before you expect to go on external placement to allow time for cover arrangements.

-If this is not your usual workplace (e.g. for self funding students), before the start of the internal placement you will visit at least once to meet the mentor and other staff and to collect data on school / class organisation, teaching approaches, curriculum areas and individual or group needs.
-Remember this placement is allowing you in - please be respectful and learn from the staff you meet on the visit.
-The visit gives the service an opportunity to decide whether to definitely accept you on the placement.
+Before the start of the external placement you will visit at least once to meet the mentor and other staff and to collect data on school / class organisation, teaching approaches, curriculum areas and individual or group needs.
+Remember the outside placement is allowing you in - please be respectful and learn from the staff you meet on the visit.
+The visit gives the external service an opportunity to decide whether to definitely accept you on the placement.

-When you start the internal placement, it is anticipated that you will observe the teacher of deaf children working for the first two days and will then assume responsibility for up to 70% of the timetable.
+When you start the external placement, it is anticipated that you will observe the teacher of deaf children working for the first two days and will then assume responsibility for up to 70% of the timetable.
 This will generally begin with the opportunity to work with small groups and individuals and then with larger groups or the whole class, depending on the context.